1 Chronicles 23

 Old and Full of Days

-- Genesis 25:8Then Abraham gave up the ghost, and died in a good old age, an old man, and full of years.The same phrase over Abraham - a life run to its full course, ending not empty but full.
+- Genesis 25:8Then Abraham gave up the ghost, and died in a good old age, an old man, and full of years.The same phrase over Abraham - a life run to its full course, ending full.

-- 1 Chronicles 28:9And thou, Solomon my son, know thou the God of thy father, and serve him with a perfect heart.David handing on to Solomon the deepest charge of all - not the throne only, but the worship of God.
+- 1 Chronicles 28:9And thou, Solomon my son, know thou the God of thy father, and serve him with a perfect heart.David handing on to Solomon the deepest charge of all - the throne and, above it, the worship of God.

 - Psalm 71:18Now also when I am old and grayheaded, O God, forsake me not; until I have shewed thy strength unto this generation.The aging believer's prayer - to spend the last years declaring God to those who come after.